 Here are some attributes of the Integrated Experience (IX) management approach:

-Brands and organizations have focused on these three practices as individual streams to date – Brand Experience (BX), Customer Experience (CX) and Employee Experience (EX).
+Brands and organizations have focused on these three practices as individual streams to date – Brand Experience (BX), Customer Experience (CX), and Employee Experience (EX).
 The future of all three would be an Integrated Experience (IX) management approach where executives involved with each of these streams would drive holistic experience management programs within the organization.
-This way the entire organization would be aligned towards the essential intent of delivering the best customer experience, whether it’s through business strategy, operational decisions, technology capability, marketing outreach, or human resources management.
+This way the entire organization would be aligned toward the essential intent of delivering the best customer experience, whether it’s through business strategy, operational decisions, technology capability, marketing outreach, or human resources management.